Biological life cycle: Discovery

 The study of reproduction and development in organisms was carried out by many botanists and zoologists.

 Wilhelm Hofmeister demonstrated that alternation of generations is a feature that unites plants, and published this result in 1851 (see plant sexuality).

 Some terms (haplobiont and diplobiont) used for the description of life cycles were proposed initially for algae by Nils Svedelius, and then became used for other organisms.
 Other terms (autogamy and gamontogamy) used in protist life cycles were introduced by Karl Gottlieb Grell.
 The description of the complex life cycles of various organisms contributed to the disproof of the ideas of spontaneous generation in the 1840s and 1850s.

 Haplontic life cycle

 A zygotic meiosis is a meiosis of a zygote immediately after karyogamy, which is the fusion of two cell nuclei.
 This way, the organism ends its diploid phase and produces several haploid cells.
 These cells divide mitotically to form either larger, multicellular individuals, or more haploid cells.
 Two opposite types of gametes (e.g., male and female) from these individuals or cells fuse to become a zygote.

 In the whole cycle, zygotes are the only diploid cell; mitosis occurs only in the haploid phase.

 The individuals or cells as a result of mitosis are haplonts, hence this life cycle is also called haplontic life cycle.
-Haplonts are:
+Haplonts include: